Topic Recommendation for Software Repositories using Multi-label Classification Algorithms: Results

 \section{Results}

 In this section, we present the results of our experiments and discuss them.
-First we evaluate the quality of our sub-topics dataset using human evaluation.
-Then we present the results of our multi-label classification models, and finally the data ablation study to address the research questions.
+We first review the results of the proposed multi-label classification models and compare them with the baselines.
+Then, we present the results of the user study to assess the results from the participants' perspective.
+Next, we analyze the results per topic and assess the quality of recommendations.
+Finally, using the data ablation study, we address our last research question.